ishepard/pydriller/docs/gitrepository.rst

 Since in commit **lmn** 2 lines were deleted (line 1 and 2), PyDriller can retrieve the commits in which those lines were last modified (in our example, commit **abc** and **def**).

-Checkout the API reference of this class for the complete list of the available functions.
+Checkout the :ref:`api_reference_toplevel` of this class for the complete list of the available functions.